SoftwareONE-SAP/project-tilt-training/git-notes.md

 - You have a GitHub account linked to the Centiq organisation.
 (To link, contact Scott Tipper)
   - The email address associated with this account does not need to be a Centiq address.
   - You should ensure your actual name is set in your profile so it's clear to whom the account belongs.
   - Your WSL2 public key should be added to your GitHub account.
-(GitHub -> profile -> settings -> SSH & GPG keys -> add key -> copy/paste the contents of your WSL2 file `.ssh/id_rsa.pub`)
+(GitHub -> profile -> settings -> SSH & GPG keys -> add key -> copy/paste the contents of your WSL2 file `.ssh/id_rsa.pub`).
+For a more detailed guide see [SSH Keys and Github](ssh-notes/ssh-keys-and-github.md).
+  - If you have a password on your SSH key then you may want to use ssh-agent.
+For details see [Using SSH Keys with Passwords](ssh-notes/using-ssh-keys-with-passwords.md).
 - Your Windows network settings should be checked/corrected.
-Follow [doc link TBD](#prerequisites). <!-- TODO -->
+Follow [SSH Connection Problems](ssh-notes/ssh-connection-problems.md).
 - Before using `git` for the first time, ensure your name and email are configured:

   ```text